-We have debt denominated in NIS and Canadian dollar that exposes us to foreign exchange rate risk.
-We have economically hedged the NIS foreign exchange rate risk by entering into cross-currency swaps, which converts our debt payments into U.S. dollars.
+We have debt denominated in NIS that exposes us to foreign exchange rate risk.
+We have economically hedged the foreign exchange rate risk by entering into cross-currency swaps, which converts our debt payments into US dollars.
 We do not account for these derivatives as hedges and are therefore subject to earnings volatility from fluctuations in the fair value of these cross-currency swaps.